We help build it.

 We maintain a complete list of MsEE Lab published work (research papers and beyond) with public-access links to all published material.
 The lab currently has no independently published work, though you may check out Pablo's work here.

-To give a real sense of our commitment to these endeavors, Pablo has developed workshops, programming, and written resources to support research project mentorship skills as a Teaching Development Fellow at MIT's Teaching and Learning Lab.
+To give a real sense of our commitment to and experience with these endeavors, Pablo has developed workshops, programming, and written resources to support research project mentorship skills as a Teaching Development Fellow at MIT's Teaching and Learning Lab.
 He also completed courses on Subject Design, Lesson Planning, Microteaching, and teaching methods that provide space for all kinds of students on the way to obtaining a MIT TLL Teaching Certificate.
-He served for five years as a confidential peer counsellor and conflict coach through the MIT BE REFS.
+He served for five years as a confidential peer counselor and conflict coach through the MIT BE REFS.

 The lab opens in the summer of 2026.
 Help us fill this space up!